See what you are covered for when you buy a medical plan. Tap on chart icons to get more information.

 Travel insurance is not one-size-fits-all, so the price and conditions of a plan will vary.
 A few key factors are often used to calculate the cost of a plan:

 To better understand how pricing works, we recommend our full article on the cost of travel insurance.

 Every type of travel insurance has its benefits, but finding the right plan is imperative while planning a trip.
 A travel medical plan is a great option if you’re traveling abroad and are not worried about covering trip cost due to a cancellation or added expenses due to a travel delay.

 Anyone looking for robust coverage for baggage or interruption should consider a comprehensive plan.
-Travel medical plans are excellent in assisting travelers to find adequate medical care while traveling abroad.
+Travel medical plans have services that are excellent in assisting travelers to find adequate medical care while traveling abroad.
 Always think safety first.
 Please review and compare the different plans offered on our site before you buy.
 Use the form on the upper right hand side of this page to compare, and read reviews of plans that are available for your specific trip abroad or domestic.

 The large travel insurance carriers offer travel health insurance for emergencies overseas.

 We offer travel medical insurance plans from:

 Disclaimer: The information contained in this article serves as a general overview of benefits and should only be used for informational purposes.
 Refer to your individual certificate of insurance for specific coverages, exclusions and benefits.
 When in doubt, please contact one of our licensed agents for additional assistance.